 So who is the Louie the salad is named after?
 Well, this salad is known as the King of salads, so I’m guessing King Louis of France.

-This salad was a combination of my favorite things.
-Instead of lump crab, I used imitation crab (gasp) and shrimp.
-You can use any combination of shrimp and crab in any size.
 For the shrimp, you can buy it precooked or raw.
 I always prefer cooking my own shrimp, because I think I add more flavor, even if I am just boiling the shrimp.

 - ¼ cup mayonnaise